Dr. Neil Margolis

 Dr. Michael DeStefano

-Dr. Michael DeStefano is the newest developmental optometrist at Visual Symptoms Treatment Center.
-Dr. DeStefano’s professional interests include helping struggling students achieve academic success, caring for patients with traumatic brain injuries/concussions and myopia control.
+Dr. Michael DeStefano is the newest neuro-developmental optometrist at Visual Symptoms Treatment Center.
+Dr. DeStefano’s professional interests include helping struggling students achieve academic success, caring for patients with traumatic brain injuries/concussions, visual snow syndrome, and myopia control.

 He received his Bachelor of Science in biology and his Bachelor of Arts in Italian at Loyola University Chicago, where he graduated with high honors.
 Dr. DeStefano received his Doctor of Optometry degree from Midwestern University’s Chicago College of Optometry, where he was valedictorian of the school’s inaugural class and a member of the Beta Sigma Kappa Honor Society.

-He currently resides with his wife, Lisa, in Schaumburg.
+He currently resides with his wife, Lisa, in Elk Grove Village.
 Dr. DeStefano was born and raised in Palatine, just three miles from the office.

 When Dr. DeStefano isn’t seeing patients, he typically spends time with his wife and Italian family, golfing, or working out.
-He considers himself a kid at heart, as he enjoys watching the Chicago Cubs and competing on video games.
+He considers himself a kid at heart, as he enjoys watching the Chicago Cubs, playing video games, and collecting trading cards.

 Most importantly, he enjoys serving patients every day and looks forward to helping you or a loved one.